 So let's look at the dynamics of depression

 What Is Depression?

-Many people say they are depressed but base their diagnosis on the way they feel, rather than being a clinical diagnosis, Depression (major depressive disorder) is a varied condition, varied in that it can range from mild to very severe and the severe end of the spectrum, is a serious medical illness that affects how we feel, think and behave These are also the parameters that we perceive others view us by and this can affect self-esteem and confidence, which can make us feel worse (more depressed).
+Many clients tell me they are depressed but mostly base their diagnosis on the way they feel, rather than being a clinical diagnosis by a medical professional.
+Depression (major depressive disorder) is a varied condition, varied in that it can range from mild to very severe and on the severe end of the spectrum, it is a serious medical illness that affects how we feel, think and behave This often affects the way we think others view us and this can lower our sense of self-esteem and confidence, which can then make us feel much worse (more depressed).
 Fortunately, depressive disorders are treatable and by using hypnotherapy I have had consistent and excellent results.
 Depression often causes us to have feelings of sadness or a loss of personal interest in ourselves, and others, as well as our general hygiene or in activities we once enjoyed.
 Left unchecked it can create a whole host of unwanted emotional and physical problems which decrease our ability to function in almost every area of our life.

 What Does Depression feel like?

 - The symptoms of depression vary from mild to very severe and include: